reactjs/react.dev/content/docs/integrating-with-other-libraries.md

 }
 ```

-This way, Chosen will know to update its DOM element when the `<select>` children managed by React change.
+This way, Chosen will know to update its DOM element when the `<select />` children managed by React change.

 The complete implementation of the `Chosen` component looks like this: